 Messages appearing in ASMP online discussions often include hypothetical examples and scenarios.
 Such messages are the opinions of individual members, and are not approved, adopted, or endorsed by the ASMP.
 Group members who post messages assume sole responsibility for the content of their posts, and agree to hold the ASMP and its staff and volunteers harmless from any liability related to messages posted on ASMP servers.
 Though the moderators make every attempt to monitor the discussions, they may or may not review all messages and are not responsible for controlling the content of messages or delivering warnings with regard to content.
 The failure of a moderator to respond to a message does not indicate the moderator’s or ASMP’s approval of such content.

 ASMP does not recommend, set, or enforce pricing standards for its members.
 Messages posted by ASMP volunteers or staff are personal opinions and do not represent the recommendation or position of the ASMP.
 Messages are not intended for distribution outside of the group, and are copyrighted by the author and by each group.

 If you do not agree with the above rules, do not post messages in ASMP's online communities.
-You may either participate on a “read only” basis, or you may unsubscribe.
-(Each system works a bit differently, but all of them routinely publish the method for unsubscribing.)
+You may either participate on a “read only” basis or you may unsubscribe.
+(Each forum system — Yahoo, LinkedIn, or an internal system — works a bit differently, but all of them routinely publish their method for unsubscribing.)